P.S.O Jules Stewart

 ‘You’re sure it was that street, Woodlands Rd?’

 ‘38 Woodlands Rd.
-They must have lived there twenty years at least,’ she says peering so hard at the paper as if she can see Margaret and Frank there.
+They must have lived there twenty five even thirty years,’ she says peering so hard at the paper as if she can see Margaret and Frank there.
 ‘Can I keep this?’
 She asks lifting her pillow ready to secrete it underneath.

 ‘Sorry it’s evidence.’
 I say.
 ‘If you were on the network, I could blink it in now and share it with you.
 Then you could look at it whenever you liked – you could even enlarge it.’

 She frowns, ‘That’s not the same.
 This is real.
 Not something in your head.
 Trust what you can touch, smell, taste.’
 She wags a finger at me and passes back the scrap of map.
-‘Of course I expect their kids are still down there,’ she says.
+‘Of course I expect their kids are still there,’ she says.

 ‘They died too didn’t they?
 In the epidemic?’

 'In the 2068 flu epidemic.
 You must remember that.
 I expect you lost lots of friends.
 It was after that when everyone moved to the strata.
 For safety, a clean hygienic environment.’

 She shakes her head.
 ‘Always kept that house spotless Margaret and Frank.
-Martha, that was their daughter and she married that chap from Stockport.
+Martha, that was their daughter and she married that chap.
 What was his name?’

 ‘Keith.’
 I remind her.

 ‘They didn’t have a big garden but they had a wisteria.
 Do you remember the smell of the flowers?’
 Her face shows the strain of trying to remember, her eyes screwed up, at the limits of her capacity, she can’t reach that far back.
 No memory store, just her own resources but she won't listen to me.